stefan-ainetter/SCANnotateDataset/README.md

 <p align="center">
 <img src="figures/example_symmetry_annotation.png" width="80%"/>
 </p>

+## Changelog
+***
+### 2024-02-11
+#### Fixed
+- Frame IDs in view parameters sometimes contained the ID ' ', which should actually be ID '0'.
+Annotation file has been corrected accordingly and is available via the [download link](https://files.icg.tugraz.at/f/2cc86896b0e4433a81ce/?dl=1).

 ## Citation
 To create these annotations, we used the CAD model retrieval pipeline from